criblio/elastic-cribl-monitoring/README.md

 We select a custom pipeline as a pre-processing pipeline for logs before sending to Elasticsearch.

-We have created some dashboards so you don’t have to and they are based upon those currently used by us Support Engineers at Cribl.
-You can import them into Kibana through an `.ndjson` file from the Kibana UI.
+We have created some dashboards and alerts for you, from the perspective of a Cribl Support Engineer that we can import into Kibana.

 ## Prerequisites

 - Elasticsearch version 8.7+
 - Kibana version 8.8.0+
-- Kibana settings require `xpack.encryptedSavedObjects.encryptionKey` to be set (instructions [here](https://www.elastic.co/guide/en/kibana/current/xpack-security-secure-saved-objects.html))

 ## Getting started